timzimm/fuzzylli/README.md

 fact that the final filaments look more like Rigatoni at the moment :man_shrugging:.

+Loosely related, fuzzylli also provides a differentiable jax implementation of the ellipsoidal collapse model, making an end-to-end computatation of mass functions (filaments, haloes, sheets) possible without the need to invoke literature fit results.

 **This is a research project.
 Expect bugs, report bugs, fix more bugs than you create.**